Skip to content

 userMapper.updateById(updateRecord)

-MyBatis-Plus provides two styles of chained invocation: regular chained invocation and Lambda-style chained invocation.
-Note that Lambda-style chained invocation is not supported in Kotlin.
+MyBatis-Plus provides two styles of chained calls: regular chained calls and lambda chained calls.
+Note that lambda chained calls do not support Kotlin.

 UpdateChainWrapper<T> update();